SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Most real-world tests require setup before the test begins (such as opening a browser, or creating test data), and cleanup after the test finishes (such as closing the browser, or deleting test data).
 Robot has support for both suite-level setup and teardown (such as open the browser before the first test, *and* close the browser after the last test) and test-level setup and teardown (such as open and close the browser at the start *and* the end of the test).

 If you run the ``create_contact.robot`` test case several times, take notice that each time it runs, you add a new contact to your scratch org.
 If you have a test that depends on a specific number of contacts, the test could fail the second time you run it.
-To prevent this, you can create a teardown that will delete any contacts created during the test when the test is run.
+To prevent this, create a teardown that will delete any contacts created during the test when the test is run.

 Let's modify the ``create_contact.robot`` test case by adding a ``Suite Teardown`` that deletes the contacts created by any tests in the suite.